What does a neurodiagnostic technologist do?

 Becoming a neurodiagnostic technologist

 Prepare for a career as a neurodiagnostic technologist by taking courses in computers, math, science, and biology while you are in high school.
-Volunteer work at a hospital or other health care facility can also be very helpful as you begin to pursue this career.
+Volunteer work at a hospital or other healthcare facility can also be very helpful as you begin to pursue this career.

 Higher education requirements

-A degree is not technically required to be a neurodiagnostic technician, though it can definitely help you secure employment.
+A degree is not technically required to be a neurodiagnostic technician, though it can help you secure employment.
 However, many neurodiagnostic technicians complete the below educational pathway:

-• Completing an associate degree
+- Completing an associate degree

-• Completing a neurodiagnostic technologist certificate program
+- Completing a neurodiagnostic technologist certificate program

 Certification process

-After completing a 2-year program, you are eligible to take a professional certification exam with the Nerve Conduction Association (AAET), American Board of Electrodiagnostic Medicine (ABEM), ABRET Neurodiagnostic Credentialing and Accreditation, or Board of Registered Polysomnographic Technologists (BRPT).
+After completing a two-year program, you are eligible to take a professional certification exam with the Nerve Conduction Association (AAET), American Board of Electrodiagnostic Medicine (ABEM), ABRET Neurodiagnostic Credentialing and Accreditation, or Board of Registered Polysomnographic Technologists (BRPT).

 Career opportunities and outlook